-- a high or severe controversy score related to Human Rights, for subindustries for which Human Rights are considered a high or severe risk. - a severe controversy score related to Human Rights, for all other subindustries.
+- 1. ahighorseverecontroversyscorerelated to Human Rights, for subindustries for which Human Rights are considered a high or severe risk. - 2. a severe controversy score related to Human Rights, for all other subindustries.

 All companies meeting the criteria set out above as well as all companies listed on the KBC Group's 'Human Rights List' are reviewed by KBC Asset Management.
 Based on this revision, appropriate action shall be taken, ranging from engagement to divestment of positions.